rhashimoto/browser-test-echo/README.md

 * Use the sample files as models to create your own test.
    * [sample.test.js](https://github.com/rhashimoto/browser-test-echo/blob/master/test/sample.test.js) - Jest test that passes the Puppeteer browser and Jasmine Standalone test URL to this package.
    * [sample.test.html](https://github.com/rhashimoto/browser-test-echo/blob/master/test/sample.test.html) - Standalone browser test.
 You will need to alter the Jasmine Standalone script paths appropriately for your project.

+If you want to debug a browser test interactively in a browser, note that you can simply bypass Jest and load the HTML file directly.
+Use `yarn web-dev-server --node-resolve --preserve-symlinks` to launch the server manually.

 ## Caveats
 ES6 module support is not complete or stable in Jest and Nodejs,